JuliaComputing/Multibody.jl/docs/src/rotations.md

 [^quat]: "Integrating Rotations using Non-Unit Quaternions", Caleb Rucker, https://par.nsf.gov/servlets/purl/10097724

 Multibody.jl depends on [Rotations.jl](https://github.com/JuliaGeometry/Rotations.jl) which in turn uses [Quaternions.jl](https://github.com/JuliaGeometry/Quaternions.jl) for quaternion computations.
-If you manually create quaternions using these packages, you may convert them to a vector to provide, e.g., initial conditions, using `Rotations.params(Q)` (see [Conversion between formats](@ref) below).
+If you manually create quaternions using these packages, you may convert them to a vector to provide, e.g., initial conditions, using `Rotations.params(Q)` (see [Conversion between orientation formats](@ref) below).

 ### Examples using quaternions
 - [Free motions](@ref) (second example on the page)